Staying Connected: Volunteer coaches help clients access Virtual Care

 For many clients, the technology needed to support virtual care was a challenge and VHA recognized that support was needed to make this option more accessible.

-Zeynep Onel is one of the volunteers who has stepped in to help clients access virtual care as a volunteer Virtual Care Coach at VHA.
+Zeynep Onel (shown above) is one of the volunteers who has stepped in to help clients access virtual care as a volunteer Virtual Care Coach at VHA.
 Through the program, she provides guidance to lessen the barrier of technology and ensures clients feel comfortable before their first virtual visit.

 “I’ve worked with clients who have never used a device,” said Zeynep.
 “So there is a sense of accomplishment after every session as I help clients learn how to connect with their service providers digitally.”

 A natural communicator and educator, outside of her volunteer coaching role, Zeynep acts as an English-Turkish translator.
 When she was offered the chance to be a volunteer Virtual Care Coach, she jumped at the opportunity to use her skills to make an impact during the pandemic and beyond.

 Zeynep is one of 12 volunteer coaches who together can offer their service in a total of nine languages to both VHA clients and staff.

 “We wanted to help drive virtual care access and accessibility for clients and support our own staff and service providers in the adoption of virtual care,” said Dawn Ashford, VHA Volunteer Services Supervisor, who helped launch the program by engaging volunteers and designing the service early on in the pandemic.

 In fact, virtual care coaching has seen impressive success rates since its launch.
 The program has an 89 per cent acceptance rate, and 96 per cent of coaching participants are ready to engage in virtual care after their first session.